 Most projects have third-party involvement to get the project’s tasks completed.
 However, these third-party individuals are usually unaware of your project’s plans, milestones, or goals.

-Moreover, they are usually not privy to the communication and discussions that happen between yourself and your team members.
+Moreover, they are usually not privy to the communication and discussions between yourself and your team members.

 2. The Client

-There are multiple times where delays may be caused by the client.
+There are multiple times when delays may be caused by the client.
 They don’t claim the responsibility, but sometimes the scenario paints a client at fault.

 The client may have a change of idea and require alterations to the project.
-The client could also withhold funding for a number of reasons or be unsatisfied with the project’s progress.
+The client could also withhold funding for several reasons or be unsatisfied with the project’s progress.

 3. Team Members

 Your team members may also be the reason for delays in your project.
 This could be caused by your team members taking longer than required on a task, either because of being less productive or because of a lack of experience and understanding.